-Italy is examining the changes introduced by the new directive of the European Union on real estate business activities.
+Italy is examining the changes introduced by the new directive of the European Union on real estate Italy business activities.
 Since 2001, in Italy it is compulsory to hold a secondary-school degree and an insurance cover.
 It is mandatory to make a training course and pass the relevant exam.
 This system grants a highly professional approach along with a full client protection.
 Furthermore, real estate agents in Italy have a joint and several liability for the payment of the registration fee.

-The practice of the real estate agent profession is absolutely liberal in Spain – as stated in the Law 47/2000 that has been modified by Law 10/2003 – even if this system is mentioned as a negative example.
+The practice of the real estate agent profession is absolutely liberal in property for sale in Spain – as stated in the Law 47/2000 that has been modified by Law 10/2003 – even if this system is mentioned as a negative example.
 Critics say the high presence of unlicensed real estate agents has caused the uncontrolled rise in prices that has characterised the Spanish property market in the latest years.
 The Spanish government has tried to reorganize the real estate sector by issuing the royal decree 1292/2007 in which the general statute of the official school of real estate agents was approved.
 This law obliges the boards to undersign a liability insurance.

 A real estate agents’ register does not exist in Hungary, Romania, Greece and Bulgaria, where, anyhow, it is compulsory to be registered at the Chamber of Commerce, to have a secondary school diploma and not to have a police record.